ai-2070/l0/CONTRIBUTING.md

 L0 does not accept integrations, drivers, storage adapters, or external service bindings into the core repository.
 These must live in separate repositories, maintained by their authors.

+All adapters must be maintained out-of-tree.
+The L0 core will remain small, dependency-free, and integration-agnostic.

 **What belongs in core:**
 - Runtime features (retry, fallback, continuation, drift detection)
 - Guardrail rules and engine